 Instead of fearing human beings, Jesus says we should “rather fear Him who is able to destroy both soul and body in hell.”

 If you have always believed the traditional Christian doctrines of hell and the immortal soul, read this verse again.
+Hell in the Bible is much different than what most of Christianity teaches about hell.

 Jesus makes two essential points: